featherbear/UNSW-CSE-Thesis/site/content/presentations/seminar-a.md

 > On later versions (post 2020), U-Boot shell access was patched, so shell access via UART was mitigated

-Pin TPA17 on the Roborock S7 circuit board was [discovered](https://dontvacuum.me/talks/DEFCON29/DEFCON29-vacuum-robots.pdf) to connect to ball L14 on the SoC.
+Pin TPA17 on the Roborock S7 circuit board was [discovered](https://dontvacuum.me/talks/DEFCON29/DEFCON29-vacuum-robots.pdf) to connect to ball location L14 on the SoC.

 Therefore by pulling TPA17 / L14 / LRADC0 LOW (i.e connect to GND), FEL mode can be entered